The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - We are to put on or yield to meekness - Colossians 3:12-13

 Meekness leads us to use our strength or knowledge to serve and help others, lifting them up, not ourselves.
-Although the apostle Paul was given extensive revelations, he was meek, desiring to pass that on to others to lift them up, not talk down to them.
+Although the apostle Paul was given extensive revelations, he was meek, desiring to pass that on to others to lift them up, and glorify God.

 - We are to die to our old way and grow in temperance.
 Romans 13:13-14